What is Parkinson’s Disease?

 Other Useful Information

-- Parkinson’s UK produced a DVD called ‘Being There’, which aims to answer the questions and concerns of people newly diagnosed with the condition and includes interviews with people with Parkinson’s disease, carers, and expert healthcare professionals.
-To find out more, or to order a free copy please visit www.parkinsons.org.uk .
+- Watch a film for people newly diagnosed with Parkinson’s which explains more about the condition and includes interviews with people with Parkinson’s disease, carers, and expert healthcare professionals.

-- Parkinson’s UK offer a free ‘Get it on time’ washbag for people with Parkinson’s disease.
+- Free ‘Get it on time’ washbag for people with Parkinson’s disease from Parkinson’s UK.
 The washbag contains a guide full of tips and advice and other materials to help you to stay in control of your medication during a stay in hospital.
 It also contains a medication record that you can keep up to date with details of your medication regime and useful local contacts.
-To find out more or to order your free washbag please visit www.parkinsons.org.uk.

 - The Patient Information Centre offers a range of health related information including;